xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Task configuration/Configure reader plug-in/Configure MaxCompute reader.md

 |This configuration is required for partition tables, but can be left empty for non-partition tables.|None|
 |column|The MaxCompute source table column information.
 For example, the fields of a table named “test” are id, name, and age.-   To read the fields in turn, configure it to `"column":["id","name","age"]` or `"column":["*"]`.

-**Note:** We do not recommend configuring the extracted field with an asterisk\(\*\), because it indicates every table field is read sequentially.
+**Note:** We do not recommend configuring the extracted field with an asterisk \(\*\) because it indicates every table field is read sequentially.
 If you change the order or table field types, add or delete some table fields.
 It is likely the source table columns cannot be aligned with the target table columns, causing errors or even exceptions.

 -   To read name and id sequentially, configure it to: `"coulumn":["name","id"]`.
--   To add a constant field in the fields extracted from the source table to match the field order of the target table.
+-   To add a constant field in the fields extracted from the source table to match the target table field order.
 For example, if the data values you want to extract are values of age, name, constant date "1988-08-08 08:08:08", and id columns, configure it to: `"column":["age","name","'1988-08-08 08:08:08'","id"]`, with the constant value enclosed by `'`.
-In internal implementation, any field enclosed by `'` is considered as a constant field, and its value is the content in the `'`.
+In internal implementation, any field enclosed by `'` is considered a constant field, and its value is the content in the `'`.

 **Note:**

     -   MaxCompute Reader does not use Select SQL statements for extracting table data.
-Therefore, you cannot specify functions in fields.
+Therefore, you cannot specify field functions.
     -   The column must contain the specified synchronized column set and cannot be blank.

  |Yes|None|